jsadeli/dotfiles/README.md

   - [`.p10k.zsh`](configs/.p10k.zsh) is powerlevel10k using the rainbow (full featured) theme.
   - [`.zshrc-lite`](configs/.zshrc-lite) is minimally configured zsh with essential plugins.
     Rename to `.zshrc` on final copy to destination.

+## Notes

+- As of 2025-04-11, the [Powerlevel10k](https://github.com/romkatv/powerlevel10k) project appears to
+  be deprecated (in life-support mode).
+The recommended alternative is currently [Oh My Posh](https://ohmyposh.dev/).